zhullyb/monyhar/monyhar/docs/linux/eclipse_dev.md

 Pressing the control key on (for keyboard shortcuts such as copy/paste) can trigger the hyperlink detector.
-This occurs on the UI thread and can result in the reading of jar files on the Eclipse classpath, which can tie up the editor due to the size of the classpath in Chromium.
+This occurs on the UI thread and can result in the reading of jar files on the Eclipse classpath, which can tie up the editor due to the size of the classpath in Monyhar.

 ### A short word about paths